gmalbert/schoolCycleDays/ha_custom_integration/README.md

 - edit all five cycle descriptions;
 - choose starting cycle day;
 - add/remove non-school dates;
+- import an arbitrary `.ics` calendar and retain only `No School` events;
+- download a cleaned `.ics` containing only `No School` events;
 - calculate holidays;
 - generate the calendar;
 - selectively regenerate a range;
 - delete generated events on a single day.

 Users do not need to edit Python, YAML, Home Assistant Helpers, or `.ics` files for ordinary operation.

+### External ICS calendars

+The standalone app carries forward the original `apps/cycleDays/no_school_calendar.py` behavior directly in the UI.

+Upload any `.ics` file from your computer.
+It does not need to be a Home Assistant calendar.

+The app:

+1. scans its `VEVENT` entries;
+2. keeps only events whose `SUMMARY` begins with `No School`;
+3. discards unrelated events;
+4. repairs a trailing VEVENT missing `END:VEVENT`, matching the old utility's recovery behavior;
+5. expands multi-day No School events into each covered calendar date;
+6. deduplicates imported dates;
+7. either imports those dates into SQLite or downloads a cleaned `.ics` file.

+See `standalone_app/ICS_IMPORT_GUIDE.md` for the full behavior and test procedure.

 ### Persistence